Dagmawi-Kebede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./1-who_am_i , print the effective username of the current user.

 ./2-groups , print all the groups the current user is part of.

+./3-new_owner, change the owner of the file hello to the user betty.